Trovemaster/TROVE/docs/source/outputs.rst

 Contracted basis
 ----------------

 After the primitive basis functions haven been generated, often using the Numerov method, TROVE then builds contractions of these functions.
 This procedure has been discussed in detail in a recent paper\cite{17YuYaOv.methods} and here in Chapter _theory.
-TROVE diagonalises a reduced Hamiltonian and the energies and primitive functions are given in a list, for example for PF:sub:`3`
+TROVE diagonalises a reduced Hamiltonian and the energies and primitive functions are given in a list, for example for PF\ :sub:`3`
 ::

       Variational eigenvalues: